Henry Shacklock: H.E. Shacklock Ltd

 Shacklock was a pioneer in the manufacturing of coal ranges.
 The Orion range was the main line produced and, by 1894, the company's appliances were being sold throughout New Zealand.
 The limited liability company of H.E.
 Shacklock Ltd was formed in 1900 with a capital value of 25,000 pounds.
 For as long as coal remained the main source of energy, H.E.
 Shacklock was the market leader in producing solid fuel ranges and heaters.

 In the late 1890s, Shacklock became increasingly ill.
 He suffered from bouts of depression and gradually withdrew from an active role in the company he created.
 On 17 December 1902, he hanged himself in his Dunedin home.
 The company went on to produce New Zealand's first electric stove in 1925 but struggled to modernise its operations.
 In 1955, Auckland company Fisher and Paykel Ltd acquired H. E. Shacklock Ltd., but the brand continued to dominate the New Zealand domestic appliance market through the era of government protectionism.
 Fisher and Paykel gradually phased out the Shacklock name from its products.

+The original H. E. Shacklock Ltd. buildings in Princes Street, Dunedin, are listed as a Category II historic place by Heritage New Zealand.